The Two “Sick Patients” with Mold Toxicity

 Make sure that you find a CIRS-literate M.D. who understands the physiology of the disease and doesn’t “simply detox you” or you’ll be waiting a long time for more energy, a good night’s sleep, pain relief and other symptomatic relief.
 You are going to need inflammation quelled, your leaky gut fixed, and your brain functions repaired right off the bat.
 A minority of doctors know how to do this, but I most certainly do.

-A typical regimen includes peptides to repair leaky gut, damaged neurons (brain cells) and nicotinamide mononucleotide (or IV NAD) to improve energy.
-Hormonal imbalances, pain issues, and insomnia needs to be addressed as well.
+A typical regimen includes peptides to repair leaky gut, damaged neurons (brain cells) and nicotinamide mononucleotide (or IV or troche-based NAD) to improve energy.
+Hormonal imbalances, pain issues, and insomnia need to be addressed as well.
 A good detoxification regimen starts with making sure that the organs and biochemical processes of detoxification are in working order.
 This often means boosting methylation systems, liver, GI and kidney functions.
 Most people are able to sweat, so we take advantage of this by recommending saunas; if someone can gain ready access to one.
-If not, we rely on oral detox preparations which contain Vitamin C, glutathione plus charcoal and other GI-friendly (non-cholestyramine) fibrous “binders.”
+If not, we rely on oral detox preparations, which contain Vitamin C, glutathione plus charcoal, and other GI-friendly (non-cholestyramine) fibrous “binders.”
 We get rid of the MARCoNS with a silver-EDTA spray, not with antibiotic spray, which can further damage the gut.